-From top to bottom, we at The LaMantia Law Firm have children.
+Stuck in the middle.
+Used as leverage.
+Crying.
+Confused.
+Feeling guilty.
+When proceedings in the Family Court involve the most vulnerable in our society, extra care must be taken.
+From top to bottom, each and every member of the team at The LaMantia Law Firm have children.
 Rest assured that your children will be looked after as though they were our own — from the moment you become part of our family, to long after the last legal document is signed and stamped by the Court.

 In South Carolina, both parents share equally a duty and obligation to support their children from birth to the moment the child is deemed emancipated.
 Certain circumstances, however, may necessitate that one parent bears a greater burden than the other.